Kitengela

-Kitengela is a municipality in the Kajiado County of Kenya, located 34 km south of the capital Nairobi, forming part of the greater Metropolitan Area.
-Kitengela began as The Kitengela group ranch, made up of 18292 ha and 214 registered members which was subdivided in 1988 in efforts by the Government to encourage private land ownership in pastoral systems.
+Kitengela is a municipality in the Kajiado County of Kenya, located 34 km south of the capital Nairobi, forming part of the greater Metropolitan Area, Founded by Chief Ole Mutunkei and his son Simeon Sinkeet circa 1940 and named Kitengela, Later as government intervention ensued it was renamed to The Kitengela group ranch, made up of 18292 ha and 214 registered members which was subdivided in 1988 in efforts by the Government to encourage private land ownership in pastoral systems.
 This had the aim of intensifying and commercializing livestock production.
 After subdivision of the group ranch, land fragmentation and sales have continued at a steady and escalating pace.
 The human population within the Kitengela area has more than doubled in the last 10 years, from 6,548 in 1989 to 17,347 in 1999 to 58,167 in 2009.
 There is also a town named Kitengela in the area.

 Close to Nairobi National Park is also the Kitengela Game Conservation Area populated with buffalo, Masai giraffe, eastern black rhino, Common eland, impala, Grant's and Thomson's gazelle, common waterbuck and Defassa waterbuck, hippopotamus, common warthog, olive baboon, monkeys and the attendant carnivores – lion, spotted hyena, cheetah, side-striped and black-backed jackals, African golden wolves, bat-eared fox and smaller carnivores.

 The diversity of species is decreasing in the Kitengela area adjacent to the Nairobi National Park, where land-uses not compatible with wildlife are increasing.